vinberg88/manjaro/README.md

 # Manjaro for WSL and Windows 11 - Easy setup!

-> Easy Manjaro setup for Windows 11 and WSL2.

 This repository provides a ready-to-install **Manjaro Linux WSL base image** for users who want a clean Manjaro environment inside Windows Subsystem for Linux without having to build a root filesystem manually.

 The current release is **Manjaro WSL Base 0.1.1**.